DevExpress/devextreme-documentation/concepts/05 UI Components/zz Common/15 Advanced/40 3rd-Party Frameworks Integration API/10 Create and Configure a UI Component.md

     let instance = new Accordion(element, options);
     ...

-If you do not use modules, access the UI component's constructor via the **DevExpress.ui** namespace.
+If you do not use modules, you can use the **DevExpress.ui** namespace to access constructors of most of the UI components.
+The exceptions are data visualization components: [VectorMap](/Documentation/ApiReference/UI_Components/dxVectorMap/), [RangeSelector](/Documentation/ApiReference/UI_Components/dxRangeSelector/), and all types of Charts and Gauges.
+These components belong to the **DevExpress.viz** namespace.

     let instance = new DevExpress.ui.dxAccordion(element, options);
+    let dataVizInstance = new DevExpress.viz.dxPolarChart(element, options);